-Some devices, such as an IPTV, cannot work behind a router's network address translation (NAT) or firewall.
-Based on what your Internet service provider (ISP) requires, for the device to connect to the ISP's network directly, you can enable the bridge between the device and the router's Internet port or add new VLAN tag groups to the bridge.
+Some devices, such as an IPTV, cannot work behind a router's Network Address Translation (NAT) or firewall.
+Based on what your Internet service provider (ISP) requires, to allow the device to connect to the ISP's network directly, you must enable the bridge between the device and the router's Internet port or add new VLAN tag groups to the bridge.